ToniVP/NIS_establishment_risk/README.md

 		2. All_traits_clean.txt
 		3. Aquaculture_fish.txt
 		4. cumulative_impacts.txt
-		5. dist_matrix_gawdis.R
+		5. dist_matrix_gawdis.R -- could not be uploaded but can be generated with the code
 		6. Final_traits_num.txt
 		7. fish_sp_filtered.txt
-		8. Initial_metrics.txt
+		8. Initial_metrics.txt -- could not be uploaded but can be generated with the code
-		9. Joint_components.txt
+		9. Joint_components.txt -- could not be uploaded but can be generated with the code
-		10. NIS_risk_metrics.txt
+		10. NIS_risk_metrics.txt -- could not be uploaded but can be generated with the code
 	2. In *All_species_metrics* subfolder: Generated metrics for all NIS in their potential range.
-Variable names are the same as in *Initial_metrics.txt*
+Variable names are the same as in *Initial_metrics.txt*.
+The contents in this folder could 	   not be uploaded but can be generated with the code
 	3. In *All_species_metrics_native* subfolder: Generated metrics for all NIS in their native range, used for posterior range corrections.
-Variable names are the same as in *Initial_metrics.txt*
+Variable names are the same as in *Initial_metrics.txt*.
+The contents in this folder could not be uploaded but can be generated with the code
 	4. In *Connectivity* subfolder:
 		1. matrix_invasion_risk.txt
 		2. Native_regions.R